-Blog on climate modeling with HPC for teaching (Mar)

 What's new?

-I'm a cloud and climate scientist, working in the climate dynamics group at the University of Vienna led by Aiko Voigt.
+I'm a cloud and climate scientist, working in the climate dynamics group at the University of Vienna.
 I focus on the intersection of cloud (micro)physics and climate, investigating the formation and dissipation of high clouds and their potential changes with warming.
-My recent work has contributed to a deeper comprehension of the interaction between radiative and microphysical feedbacks in tropical anvil clouds.
-I also spent a large part of my PhD studying controversial ideas of artificially modifying cirrus clouds to partially counteract global warming, utilizing climate model simulations.
+My recent work has contributed to a deeper understanding of the interaction between radiative and microphysical feedbacks in tropical anvil clouds.
+I spent a large part of my PhD studying controversial ideas of artificially modifying cirrus clouds to partially counteract global warming, using climate model simulations.

 I have been interested in the physical processes surrounding me since my childhood on the Slovenian coast.
 When I was nine, I started measuring precipitation and became increasingly interested in systematic observations of weather phenomena.
 During high school, my awareness of climate change grew and I became involved in a youth association that focused mainly on peer education for young people.
 Through this involvement, I helped establish an educational program on climate change and sustainable development.